ibmz-community-cloud/zAnalytics/README.md

 The sample Scala program will access DB2 and VSAM data, perform transformations on the data, join these two tables in a Spark dataframe, and store the result back to DB2.

-1. Download the prepared Scala program [ClientJoinVSAM.jar](https://some-url) to your local workstation.
+1. Download the prepared Scala program from the [zAnalytics Github repository] to your local workstation.

-    1. Click the file name.
+    1. Click the **ClientJoinVSAM.jar** file.
-    2. Click Download.
+    2. Click **Download**.

    ![alt text](images/download-scala.png "Download sample scala program")

 2. Submit the downloaded Scala program to analyze the data.

     1. Click **‘Spark Submit’**

        ![alt text](images/spark-submit.png "Spark submit")

     2. Select the **‘ClientJoinVSAM.jar’** file you just downloaded
     3. Specify Main class name **‘com.ibm.scalademo.ClientJoinVSAM’**
     4. Enter the arguments: <**Your 'Analytics Instance Username'**> <**Your 'Analytics Instance Password'**>
     5. Click **‘Submit’**

        [alt text](images/spark-submit-details.png "Spark-submit details")

    **“JOB Submitted”** will appear in the dashboard when the program is complete.